 Planeta Cerasuolo Di Vittoria DOCG 2015: I found a very drinkable wine that fits any season, composed of 60% Nero d’Avola and 40% Frappato.
 The wine ages in stainless steel, making it a lighter wine.
 On the nose, I discovered cherry and beautiful perfumes.
 On the palate, the wine exhibited tart strawberry and cherry.
 One tastes the influence the Frappata imbues in the wine.

 Embruix de Vall Llach 2016: Consisting of a unique blend of Merlot, Cariñena, Garnacha, Syrah, and Cabernet Sauvignon, I call this wine a Spanish Bordeaux.
 Dark fruit, stewed prunes, and currant flavors bring forth this wine’s earthy minerality and underlying sweetness.

 Metrick Wines Mourvédre Futernick Vineyard, El Dorado AVA.
 Think red in a Rosé dress.
-The grapes are picked early like a Rosé, yet fermentation takes place on skins like a red.
+The grapes are picked early like a Rosé, yet fermentation occurs on skins like a red.
 This wine makes a fabulous summer wine with its lighter and very refreshing demeanor — the wine ages in concrete.